 Bed bugs were once a pest of the past, but had a resurgence in the 90s.
 Since then, there has been a lot of false information spread about these pests in due part of the fear people hold for them.
 In order to better prepare yourself for a bed bug problem, it’s important to learn the facts and to stop believing the bed bug myths.
-Bed Bug Awareness Week is here, and the team at Western Exterminator of Las Vegas is here to dispel common misconceptions about these bloodsucking pests.
+Bed Bug Awareness Week is here, and the team at Rentokil Las Vegas is here to dispel common misconceptions about these bloodsucking pests.
 Read on to learn more!

 Bed Bug Facts and Myths

 If you’ve had a bed bug problem before, you know how distressing an infestation can be.
 We receive a lot of questions about bed bugs and want to clear the air on the false information: